13 Common Pool Care Mistakes and How to Avoid Them

 • Very light debris at the bottom of the pool, such as dead algae dust, gets pushed away from the pool cleaner and into suspension to settle again later.
 Instead, vacuum manually to waste.

-• When you have an algae bloom, the cleaner won’t remove the algae but will help to spread the algae all around your pool making the matter worse.
+• When you have an algae bloom, the cleaner won’t remove the algae but will help spread it around your pool, making the matter worse.
 You need to treat the algae with shock to kill it and then manually vacuum to waste.

 12. Forgetting to Empty Skimmer Baskets